Homepage of the site 'What to do with your life?'

 •

-You are a failure, because you are not as bright as others in the family circle.
+You are a failure because you are not as brilliant as others in your family circle.

 •